serverless-community-labs/serverless-plugin-simulate/README.md

 # Serverless docker
-Replicates Amazon API Gateway using docker images to run lambda
+This is a proof of concept to see if we can replicate Amazon API Gateway using docker images to run lambda

 ## Prerequisite
 - docker - https://docs.docker.com/engine/installation/